awsdocs/aws-codebuild-user-guide/doc_source/change-project.md

 **Important**
 If you leave **Encryption key** blank, CodeBuild uses the AWS\-managed CMK for Amazon S3 in your AWS account instead\.

-1. To change information about the cache, expand **Additional configuration**\.
+1. Using a cache saves build time because reusable pieces of the build environment are stored in the cache and used across builds\.
+For information about specifying a cache in the build spec file, see [Build Spec Syntax](build-spec-ref.md#build-spec-ref-syntax)\.
+To change information about the cache, expand **Additional configuration**\.
 In **Cache type**, do one of the following:
    + If you previously chose a cache, but do not want to use one now, choose **No cache**\.
    + If you previously chose **No cache** but now want to use one, choose **Amazon S3**, and then do the following:
      + For **Cache bucket**, choose the name of the Amazon S3 bucket where the cache is stored\.
      + \(Optional\) For **Cache path prefix**, enter an Amazon S3 path prefix\.
-The **Cache path prefix** value is similar to a directory name\.
+The cache path prefix value is similar to a directory name\.
 You use it to store the cache under the same directory in a bucket\.
 **Important**
 Do not append a forward slash \(/\) to the end of **Path prefix**\.

-   Using a cache saves considerable build time because reusable pieces of the build environment are stored in the cache and used across builds\.
-For information about specifying a cache in the build spec file, see [Build Spec Syntax](build-spec-ref.md#build-spec-ref-syntax)\.

 1. To change your log settings, in **Logs**, select or clear **CloudWatch logs** and **S3 logs**\.

-   If you enable **CloudWatch logs**:
+   If you select **CloudWatch logs**:
    +  In **Group name**, enter the name of your Amazon CloudWatch Logs group\.
    +  In **Stream name**, enter your Amazon CloudWatch Logs stream name\.

-   If you enable **S3 logs**:
+   If you select **S3 logs**:
    +  From **Bucket**, choose the name of the S3 bucket for your logs\.
    +  In **Path prefix**, enter the prefix for your logs\.
    +  Select **Remove S3 log encryption** if you do not want your S3 logs encrypted\.